 - A limited number of awards will be reserved for Alberta-based Applicants whose Research Project will be conducted in affiliation with a SPOR Network, and who meet all other eligibility, project eligibility, and overall review criteria. - One letter of support signed by the affiliate SPOR Network may be provided.
-The letter should outline: - The scope of the relationship between the Applicant and the SPOR Network with respect to the Applicant's proposed research project - o How the Applicant's proposed research serves the mandate of the SPOR Network, and - How the SPOR Network anticipates actioning/ implementing the outcomes of the Applicant's proposed research project.
+The letter should outline: - The scope of the relationship between the Applicant and the SPOR Network with respect to the Applicant's proposed research project - How the Applicant's proposed research serves the mandate of the SPOR Network, and - How the SPOR Network anticipates actioning/ implementing the outcomes of the Applicant's proposed research project - Project alignment with patient-oriented research principles and incorporation of Equity, Diversity, and Inclusion (EDI) considerations